Evilazaro/contoso-arch-center/_docs/contoso-app-arch-fund/technology-choices/compute-decision-tree-content.md

 ---
 layout: page
-title: Compute Options
+title: Compute Decisio Tree
-permalink: /compute-decision-tree-content/
+permalink: compute-decision-tree-content/
 ---

 Azure offers a number of ways to host your application code.
 The term *compute* refers to the hosting model for the computing resources that your application runs on.
 The following flowchart will help you to choose a compute service for your application.